 Currently, addictionologists are conducting linkage analysis on the human genome in hopes of finding candidate genes that can be directly attributed to addiction.
 As it stands, our best understanding comes from correlation studies of genetics and other factors such as the comorbid diagnosis of mental illness.

 Comorbid Mental Illness

 According to the National Institute on Drug Abuse, surveys have shown that many individuals who abuse alcohol and drugs also suffer from mental illness, and vice versa.
-Consistently, data shows that those diagnosed with a mental disorder are at least twice as likely to also suffer from a substance abuse disorder.
+Consistently, data shows that those diagnosed with a mental disorder are at least twice as likely to also suffer from a substance use disorder (SUD).
 The presence of two coexisting disorders in a single individual is referred to as comorbidity.

 However, the causal relationship between addiction and mental illness is complicated.
 Like the dilemma of the chicken and the egg, researchers disagree on whether substance abuse causes mental disorders, or whether mental disorders lead to substance abuse.
 Additionally, many who suffer from a mental illness show a propensity to “self-medicate.”
-However, there most likely exists much overlap in the risk factors for both substance abuse and mental disorders.
+However, there most likely exists much overlap in the risk factors for both substance misuse and mental disorders, or co-occurring disorders.

 Reward System: Brain Chemistry and Neurotransmitters